tsanghan/hvapi/README.md

 * ~~switch to some wmi library(most likely it will be native **.Net Microsoft.Management**  via **pythonnet** bindings, it works faster than native python **wmi** package)~~ - done
+* refactor and document internal code to make is simpler to extend library
 * add auto-generated documentation
 * unit tests(maybe)